Table of Contents

 6. Logging & Monitoring Tools

 Once your app is live, you need to monitor its performance, uptime, and errors.
-Logging tools help identify problems before they affect users.
+Logging tools help you identify problems before they affect users.

 Loggly / Papertrail